In the words of Bernard Huang, speaking at Ahrefs Evolve, “LLMs are the first realistic search alternative to Google.”

 Investing in PR can help you do this.

-In the last year alone, Herman Miller has picked up 273 pages of “ergonomic” related press mentions from publishers like Yahoo, CBS, CNET, The Independent, and Tech Radar.
+In the last year alone, Herman Miller has picked up 273 pages of “ergonomic” related press mentions from news publications like Yahoo, CBS, CNET, The Independent, and Tech Radar.

 Some of this topical awareness was driven organically—e.g. By reviews…